robfletcher/grails-angular-scaffolding/readme.md

 - Only the _list_ view is implemented so far
 - Currently default scaffolding GSP templates (_create,gsp_, _edit.gsp_, _list.gsp_, _show.gsp_ and __form.gsp_) will be created alongside the _Angular_ enabled _index.gsp_ you can delete these extra files.

+## Tests

+There are some simple end-to-end tests that use [Casper JS](http://casperjs.org/).
+To run the tests:

+	casperjs test test/casper

 ## To-do

 - List